feri85/MeTools/README.md

 7. The Behave tool:

-      Well in the old Ns version has included, but in the current not installed yet, If I regard it as justified, I will installed here in the future versions of Meridian Toolkit.
+      Well in the old Ns version has included, but in the current has not installed yet, If I regard it as justified, I will installed here in the future versions of Meridian Toolkit.